-Byron Stuut is the Principal of Adelaide North Special School (the largest in South Australia) located in the northern suburbs.
-Byron is a passionate leader driven to improve the lives of students with disabilities through a rigorous education and expertise in teaching practice.
+Byron Stuut is the principal of Adelaide North Special School (the largest in South Australia) located in the northern suburbs.
+Byron is a passionate leader driven to improve the lives of students living with disability through rigorous education and expertise in teaching practice.

-Byron Stuut is also the current President of the South Australian Special Education Principals and Leaders Association (SA SEPLA) and is dedicated in establishing a consistent approach of evidence based learning across SA Specialised settings.
+The current President of the South Australian Special Education Principals and Leaders Association (SA SEPLA), Byron is dedicated to establishing a consistent approach of evidence-based learning across SA specialised settings.
 Byron has been a member of SA SEPLA since 2012 and became an executive member in 2015.

-Byron's teaching past includes students needing specialised support in both London and Australia.
-In London he worked in behaviour schools supporting teenagers to successfully complete High School and move into employment or further education options.
-He also worked for the Charity Shaftesbury Young People as an Education Officer helping children either homeless or in residential care access appropriate education pathways through advocating and a holistic service support.
+Byron's teaching history includes working with students requiring specialised support in both London and Australia.
+In London he worked in behaviour-focused schools supporting teenagers to successfully complete high school and move into employment or further education options.
+He also worked for the charity Shaftesbury Young People as an Education Officer helping children who were either homeless or in residential care access find appropriate education pathways through advocating within an holistic service support.

-He is involved in numerous stakeholder groups at state office level to support and be a voice of evidence based change.
+He is involved in numerous stakeholder groups at state office level to support and be a voice for evidence-based change.